meilisearch/documentation/learn/what_is_meilisearch/features.md

 ## Placeholder search

 If you make a search without inputting any query words, MeiliSearch will return all the documents in that index sorted by its [custom ranking rules](/reference/features/settings.md#custom-ranking-rule).
 This feature is called **placeholder search**.

-It is particularly effective when used with other features such as [faceting or filtering](/reference/features/filtering_and_faceted_search.md#filters-or-facets), which allow users to narrow their searches and browse by category.
+Placeholder searches are particularly effective when used with other features such as [faceting or filtering](/reference/features/filtering_and_faceted_search.md#filters-or-facets), which allow users to narrow their searches and browse by category.

 Placeholder search is not affected by MeiliSearch's [default ranking rules](/reference/features/settings.md#ranking-rules)—only custom rules added by a user.
 If no custom rules have been set, the results are displayed in the order of their internal database position.